What Is Accreditation and Why Does It Matter?

 Accredited Programmes: IB, A Levels, LAMDA and Duke of Edinburgh's International Award

 Our Shanghai campuses are certified to offer the IB examination.
 Our Tianjin, Hangzhou and Nantong campuses are certified to offer the A Level examinations.
 Our Tianjin and Hangzhou campuses are certified to offer LAMDA drama courses and examinations.
-We also offer the Duke of Edinburgh’s International Award.
+We also offer the Duke of Edinburgh's International Award.
+Additionally, our network of schools hosts shared events with leading universities, organisations and local professional institutions.